Cauliflower is a cruciferous vegetable that is naturally high in fiber and B-vitamins.

 Studies have shown that dietary fiber may also help regulate the immune system and inflammation.
 As a result, it could help decrease the risk of inflammation-related conditions such as cardiovascular disease, diabetes, cancer, and obesity.

-A high-fiber intake has been associated with a significantly
+A high-fiber intake has been associated with a significantly lower risk of developing:

 Cauliflower contains antioxidants that help prevent cellular mutations and reduce oxidative stress from free radicals.

 One of these antioxidants is indole-3-carbinol or I3C, commonly found in cruciferous vegetables, such as cabbages, broccoli, and cauliflower.
-It has been shown to
+It has been shown to reduce the risk of breast and reproductive cancers in men and women.

 For the past 30 years, eating more cruciferous vegetables has been associated with a lower risk of and lung and colon cancer.